 In 2009, Central Michigan University became StormReady compliant, as designated by the National Weather Service.
 CMU became the third university in the state (and one of less than 50 in the nation) to complete the program.
 Based on an average population of 23,000 (including on‐campus housing, local enrollment, and faculty/staff), CMU was able to meet the six criteria levels of StormReady.
+We are re-evaluated every three years, and we continue to meet the requirements listed below:

 1. The CMU Police Department is able to maintain operations during a severe weather event, working with on-and-off campus resources.